benjaminheng/knowledge-base/content/food-delivery-rider-pay-structure.md

     - There isn't much information available on what a "mission" consists of.
     - Completing missions gives gems, which can be redeemed for cash.

-// TODO: look more into [Shift system](https://www.grab.com/sg/gfdp-shiftbooking/) and the [different tiers](https://www.grab.com/sg/gfdp-emeraldcircle/).
+// TODO: look more into the [shift system](https://www.grab.com/sg/gfdp-shiftbooking/) and the [different tiers](https://www.grab.com/sg/gfdp-emeraldcircle/).
 Scanning through the pages, it looks like shifts are a way to formalize a rider's commitment to delivery.
 Shifts come with more restrictions and